aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

 4. If you refresh your web browser, you should see that your local commit has been pushed to the remote repository.
 ### Set up a Development (Dev) Container
 #### Add Development Container Configuration
-1. Open the `HelloGo` directory in VS Code.
+1. Open the `Hello-Go` directory in VS Code.
 You can do this via: File > Open Folder.
 2. Install the Dev Containers extension for VS Code.
     - Go to the Extensions tab and search for the Dev Container extension (By Microsoft)
 3. Create a `.devcontainer` directory in the root of your project